-Once the practicum report is ready for final evaluation, a final evaluative meeting time is agreed upon by the student and Supervisory Committee.
-Three weeks prior to the final evaluative meeting, an Approval Page Request Form should be downloaded from the webpages of the Office of Research and Graduate Programs, completed, and submitted to that office in order that the appropriate Approval Pages can be prepared in time for the meeting.
-The request form signifies that the practicum report is satisfactory and ready to be evaluated.
+Once the practicum report is ready for final evaluation, a Final Evaluative Meeting time is agreed upon by the student and Supervisory Committee.
+At minimum, three weeks prior to the Final Evaluative Meeting, a Notice of Intent to Complete Request Form should be downloaded from the webpages of the Office of Graduate Administration: https://www2.unbc.ca/graduate-administration/other-completion-routes, completed, and submitted to the Office of Graduate Administration in order to provide the appropriate notification.
+The notice form signifies that the Practicum Report is satisfactory and ready to be evaluated.
 The three weeks' notice also provides time for an audit of the student's work to ensure that all requirements of the MSW have been met.
-It is not necessary to submit a copy of the practicum report at this time.
-The student should include a copy of her/his title page, however.
-The MSW Program Assistant can book an appropriate room for the final evaluative meeting and collect Approval Pages when ready from the Office of Research and Graduate Programs.
-The student should reserve any necessary equipment directly with Educational Media Services.
+It is not necessary to submit a copy of the Practicum Report at this time.

+The student and Supervisory Committee should agree on and book an appropriate room for the Final Evaluative Meeting.
+The student should book any necessary equipment directly with Information Technology Services (ITS).

 Normally, students must attend final evaluative meetings in person at the UNBC campus at which they are registered as a student.
-However, if a practicum takes place away from northern British Columbia, and if attending the final evaluative meeting in person would cause the student undue financial or scheduling hardship, the Supervisory Committee could consider another option such as a telephone or Skype connection, subject to the approval of the Chair of Social Work and the Dean of Graduate Programs.
+However, if a practicum takes place away from northern British Columbia, and if attending the final evaluative meeting in person would cause the student undue financial or scheduling hardship, the Supervisory Committee could consider another option such as a telephone or Zoom connection, subject to the approval of the Chair of Social Work and the Dean of Graduate Programs.

-At the final evaluative meeting, the student presents her/his work and responds to questions from the Supervisory Committee as well as engaging in discussion arising from the questions.
+At the Final Evaluative Meeting, the student presents her/his work and responds to questions from the Supervisory Committee as well as engaging in discussion arising from the questions.
 It is less formal than a thesis defence.
 There is no required number of questions or length of discussion.
 Normally the meeting is expected to be approximately one hour in length.
 The Supervisory Committee will make any final comments/recommendations for revision of the report and assign a grade of Pass or Fail.
-Unless special permission is granted by the Office of Research and Graduate Programs, the student and the Academic Supervisor must attend the final evaluative meeting in person.
+Unless special permission is granted by the Office of Graduate Administration, the student and the Academic Supervisor must attend the Final Evaluative Meeting in person.

-The Committee may approve the report as presented at the final evaluative meeting or determine that changes in the document are necessary.
-However, having approved the document prior to the final evaluative meeting and given there is no external examiner, it is less likely (than with a thesis) that significant changes will be required.
-If changes are required, unless Committee members express a wish to see the practicum report again following completion of the changes, Committee members (with the exception of the student's Academic Supervisor) should sign the Approval Pages.
-The Academic Supervisor, working with the student, will determine when the document is satisfactory for submission to the Office of Research and Graduate Programs.
-Once satisfactory, the Academic Supervisor signs the Approval Pages.
+The Committee may approve the report as presented at the Final Evaluative Meeting or determine that changes in the document are necessary.
+However, having approved the document prior to the Final Evaluative Meeting and given there is no external examiner, it is less likely (than with a thesis) that significant changes will be required.
+If changes are required, unless Committee Members express a wish to see the Practicum Report again following completion of the changes, Committee Members (with the exception of the student's Academic Supervisor) should sign the Results Form.
+The Academic Supervisor, working with the student, will determine when the document is satisfactory for submission to the Office of Graduate Administration.
+Once satisfactory, the Academic Supervisor signs the Results Form.